 Hester Street Playground

 This playground emerges within the crowded streets of Manhattan’s Chinatown.
-This park is perfect for older kids and younger ones as well.
+This park is perfect for both older and younger kids.
 The multiple entry and exit points make it fun for kids to climb around.
 There are twisty slides, monkey bars, and a rope climb.
-The toddler area at this park is enclosed in its own area and includes a sandbox.
+The toddler area at this park is enclosed in its own space and includes a sandbox.
 If your kid is one to jump around and sprint, the padded space will be perfect for them to do all that safely.

 Tom Otterness Playground

 Another fun installment for kids to play in, is the Tom Otterness Playground.
 This quirky play structure features a giant bronze character sitting, and leaning back.
 Its legs and one arm are slides and the spine and middle of its body is where kids can climb up.
-The arm that isn’t a slide is an outstretched palm, perfect for climbing into.
+The other arm features an outstretched palm, perfect for climbing onto.
 This play place is suited for older kids as the slides are a little fast for younger ones.
 It’s really about the art at this park, but both children and parents will surely appreciate the creativity of the sculpture.

 Madison Square Park Playground

 For kids of all ages, this park even looks fun to play in!
 There are water features during the summer heat, swings, tire swings, slides, and a whole centerpiece to run around on.
 This park is notable for its brightly colored number and letter blocks, and a large water wheel.
 Another name for this park is the Police Officer Moira Ann Smith Playground as it’s named after the only NYPD police woman whose life was lost during the 9/11 attacks.